EducloudAI/AI-Integration-Framework/README2.md

 ---

-### 2. 35 clearly defined activities
+### 2. 35 Clearly Defined Activities

-Each of the ten layers contains a set of 35 clearly defined activities that translate the architecture into concrete, repeatable actions.
-These activities describe exactly what teams must do to implement each layer consistently across roles, domains and technologies.
+Each of the ten layers consists of 35 clearly defined activities that operationalize the architecture into concrete and repeatable actions.
+These activities define how teams implement each layer consistently across roles, domains and technologies, with each activity resulting in a set of distinct components within the framework.

 ➡️ [Explore the 35 activities](#)

 ---

 ### 3. Three Cross‑Cutting Frameworks
-Governance, maturity and competency project their perspective across every layer.
+Governance, maturity and competency project their perspective across every layer and component.
 They ensure that AI adoption is controlled, measurable and human‑centered.

 ➡️ [Explore the Three Cross‑Cutting Frameworks](#)

 ---